b82agbulos/Pete-Thinkful-Portfolio/README.md

 # Pete-Thinkful-Portfolio
-Portfolio website for the artist, Pete Thinkful
+Portfolio website for the artist, Pete Thinkful. |
-The page includes an "About" (brief description of Pete Thinkful including his background), "Portfolio" (selected art), and "Contact" (links to social media accounts) sections.
+The page includes an "About" (brief description of Pete Thinkful including his background), "Portfolio" (selected art), and "Contact" (links to social media accounts) sections. |
 The main headings of the page is as follows:
 # Pete Thinkful | Artist
 ## About